agforero/agforero.github.io/index.md

 * I'm Greek and Colombian.
 You'll probably never meet another Greek Colombian in your life, unless you meet my siblings. 🇬🇷 🇨🇴
 * I'm really into birdwatching.
 My favorite species of bird is the Black-Capped Chickadee.
 * Birdwatching also intersects with my interest in photography.
-My photograph of a Bufflehead duck in Chelan, Washington [was featured in the St. Olaf Magazine](https://wp.stolaf.edu/magazine/files/2019/07/St-Olaf-Magazine_SpringSummer-2019.pdf#page=27)!
+My photograph of a bufflehead duck in Chelan, Washington [was featured in the St. Olaf Magazine](https://wp.stolaf.edu/magazine/files/2019/07/St-Olaf-Magazine_SpringSummer-2019.pdf#page=27)!
 Scroll down all the way to see it.
 * I have a big rock collection.
 I've been collecting it since I was 6 or something.
 * I can sing kinda well.
 I've been trying to make music lately.
 Might release something soon.